Blog ComparisonsTop 12 Pendo Alternatives for Product Feedback in 2025

 Userback's pricing is best for larger teams with different products:

-Note: 'Projects' are your companies or products, which you'd have to have a lot to get the most out of your money.
+Note: 'Projects' are your companies or products, and you'd need a lot of them to get the most out of your money.

 Userback reviews: